 3. Watch out for greed disguised by spiritual words.

-We are continually surprised and disappointed that so few ask for help to reach the lost, the last and the least of the world but there is no shortage of people asking us to buy cars, computers and buildings for them.
+We are continually surprised and disappointed that so few people ask us for help to reach the lost, the last and the least of the world but there is no shortage of people asking us to buy cars, phones, computers and buildings for them.

 Greed is quite capable of deceiving even the person who is asking you for help.
 Greed can disguise and justify itself with all kinds of noble words but underneath it is plain greed to have the same or more that others already have.
 Jesus said, “Watch out!
 Be on your guard against all kinds of greed; a man’s life does not consist in the abundance of his possessions.”
 That’s Luke 12:14-16.